Astra-exe/TDLF2025/api/docs/pairs-players/show.md

         ]
     },
     "status": 200,
-    "description": "Information about the pair's players" }
+    "description": "Information about the pair players" }
 ```